-Figure X.1.1.1.1: Document Publication Process Flow
+Figure 50.1.1.1.1-1: Document Publication Process Flow

-- 1. The Document Registry SHALL confirm its identity to the requesting system by use of the ATNA Secure Node or Secure Application TLS protocol using a Certificate assigned to the Document Registry. - 2.
-When the Authorization Option is implemented and enabled, the Document Registry SHALL confirm the client identity using the IUA Profile. - 3.
+- 1. The Document Registry SHALL confirm its identity to the requesting system by use of the ATNA Secure Node or Secure Application TLS protocol using a Certificate assigned to the Document Registry. - 420 2.
+When the Authorization Option (Section 50.2.1) is implemented and enabled, the Document Registry SHALL confirm the client identity using the IUA Profile. - 3.
 The Document Registry SHALL validate to the requirements of MHD Document Recipient using the MHD Comprehensive Metadata Option.
 Additional policy driven requirements, not specified here, may also apply. - 4.
-The Document Registry, when UnContained Reference Option is used, SHALL not require that the references are contained, but SHALL validate that the reference is found in the central registries.
-(See Section X.2.4 UnContained Reference Option.) - 5.
-The Document Registry SHALL validate that the subject of the DocumentReference, DocumentManifest, and List Resources is the same Patient, and that Patient is a recognized and active Patient within the Community.
-The Patient identity must be recognized and active by the approved PMIR Patient Identity Manager system.
-This may be accomplished by a query of the PMIR Patient Identity Manager, by way of a cached internal patient database, or other means. - 6.
-The Document Registry SHALL validate the data received according to the appropriate validation rules, and configured ValueSets to assure that the document submission request is valid.
-If any of the data are found to be not valid then the transaction shall be rejected. - 7.
-When the SVCM Validation Option is implemented and enabled, the Document Registry SHALL use the grouped SVCM Terminology Consumer to validate data metadata elements as appropriate to configured policy.
-For example the DocumentReference.type often must be a value within a ValueSet agreed to by the Community. - 8.
-Provided the request is valid, the Document Registry SHALL persist all DocumentManifest, DocumentReference, List, and Binary that are received by way of the grouped MHD Document Recipient Provide Document Bundle [ITI-65] Transaction. - 9.
-Any of the above checks that fail will result in the whole Provide Document Bundle [ITI-65] failing and returning errors as defined in [ITI-65]. - 10.
-The Document Registry SHALL record success and failure events into the ATNA Audit Record Repository.
+When the UnContained Reference Option is used in the grouped MHD Document Recipient, the Document Registry SHALL not require that the references are contained, but SHALL validate that the reference is found in the central registries.
+(See Section 50.2.4 UnContained Reference Option.) - 5.
+The Document Registry SHALL validate that the subject of the DocumentReference, 430 DocumentManifest, and List Resources is the same Patient, and that Patient is a recognized and active Patient within the Community.
+The Patient identity must be recognized and active by the PMIR Patient Identity Manager in the document sharing community.
+This may be accomplished by a query of the PMIR Patient Identity Manager, by way of a cached internal patient database, or other means.

+435 6.
+The Document Registry SHALL validate the metadata conformance received according to the appropriate validation rules, and configured ValueSets to assure that the document submission request is valid.
+If any of the metadata are found to be not valid then the transaction shall be rejected.
+440 7.
+When the SVCM Validation Option (Section 50.2.3) is implemented and enabled, the Document Registry SHALL use the grouped SVCM Terminology Consumer to validate metadata elements as appropriate to configured policy.
+For example, the DocumentReference.type often must be a value within a ValueSet agreed to by the Community.
+445 8.
+Provided the request is valid, the Document Registry SHALL persist all DocumentManifest, DocumentReference, List, and Binary that are received by way of the grouped MHD - Document Recipient - Provide Document Bundle [ITI-65] Transaction.
+450 9.
+When the request includes a DocumentReference intended to replace an existing DocumentReference, the Document Registry SHALL mark the replaced DocumentReference as deprecated.
+The Replace action in the request is indicated when the Bundle contains a new DocumentReference with DocumentReference.relatesTo.code of replaces and DocumentReference.relatesTo.target pointing at the existing DocumentReference to be deprecated.
+The Document Registry sets the existing DocumentReference.status element to inactive.
+455 10.
+Any of the above checks that fail will result in the whole Provide Document Bundle [ITI-65] failing and returning errors as defined in [ITI-65].
+11. The Document Registry SHALL record success and failure events into the ATNA Audit Record Repository.

-445 X.1.1.1.2 When the grouped MHD Document Responder - is triggered
+50.1.1.1.2 When the grouped MHD Document Responder - is triggered

-Triggered by: any Find Document Manifests [ITI-66], Find Document References [ITI-67], and Retrieve Document [ITI-68] Transactions.
+460 Triggered by: any Find Document Manifests [ITI-66], Find Document References [ITI-67], and Retrieve Document [ITI-68] Transactions.

-Figure X.1.1.1.2-1: Discovery and Retrieval of Existing Document Process Flow
+Figure 50.1.1.1.2-1: Discovery and Retrieval of Existing Document Process Flow